 My other has a much shorter neck and is a little thinner.
-It’s still quite casual but the less aggressive fold means I don’t have to save it for only the coldest days.
+It’s still quite casual but the less aggressive fold means I can wear it when the weather is a bit warmer without overheating.
 I think my next purchase will be a more traditional style of turtleneck I can wear with a wider variety of outfits.
 Perhaps the classic style from the list below.

 7 Different Types of Turtlenecks